Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Introduction

 To that end, a class-aware signal-to-distortion ratio (CA-SDR) metric was proposed and used in the DCASE $2025$ challenge~\cite{nguyen2025}.
-CA-SDR utilizes a combination of an audio separation metric, the signal-to-distortion ratio (SDR) \cite{makino2018audio, Vincent2006bss, LeRoux2019sisdr} weighted by the true positives (TP), false positives (FP) and false negatives (FN) obtained based on the class allocations done by the system.
-This approach puts a strong emphasis on classification by using the class labels allocated by the system regardless of the similarity between the separated sources.
-This approach can tend to overlook potential permutation between sources.
+CA-SDR utilizes a combination of an audio separation metric, the SDR \cite{makino2018audio, LeRoux2019sisdr} weighted by the true positives (TPs), false positives (FPs), and false negatives (FNs) obtained based on the class allocations done by the system.
+This approach puts a strong emphasis on classification, regardless of the similarity between the separated sources.
+As a result, it can tend to overlook potential mismatches between sources and their corresponding class labels.

-We propose a new metric for the evaluation of S5 system called class and source aware SDR (CASA-SDR).
-The metric takes into account the similarity between the predicted and reference sources before computing classification performance.
-The goal of CASA-SDR is to provide an alternative that alleviates certain shortcomings of CA-SDR.
-We identify possible separation and classification error scenarios for S5 and compare the behavior of the metrics on these error scenarios.
-We identify possible pitfalls of each metric, and propose further improvements to alleviate these.
-We introduce penalties on CASA-SDR to better reflect the classification errors made by an S5 system, making it more informative.
+In this paper, we propose a new metric for evaluating S5 systems called the class and source-aware SDR (CASA-SDR).
+The metric takes into account the similarity between the predicted and reference sources before computing the classification errors.
+The goal of CASA-SDR is to provide an alternative that alleviates certain shortcomings of CA-SDR by focusing on a separation-centric approach to evaluation.
+Indeed, CASA-SDR first computes a permutation-invariant version of SDR and then checks for the classification errors, leading to a source-aware metric calculation.
+To analyze these metrics' behavior, we conduct experiments both in controlled conditions using a synthetic dataset, and on real-world systems that were submitted to Task 4 of the DCASE 2025 challenge.
+Our findings outline that while CA-SDR over-penalizes label swaps or poorly separated sources, CASA-SDR provides a more interpretable separation-centric assessment of S5 performance.